Cocktail Ingredient – Glossary

 Schnapps: Schnapps is a type of distilled spirit that is typically higher proof and less sweet than liqueurs and available in a variety of flavours.

 Smash: Smash: Smashes are drinks of mint, sugar, and a base spirit.
 A classic smash is similar to a julep but simpler.

 Tabasco: Spicy American sauce, made from vinegar-soaked red Spanish peppers and other herbs.

 Toddy: A toddy is a hot-water-based cocktail, usually spiced.
 The word originally comes from the sap of an Indian palm tree, which was fermented into an alcoholic beverage.

 VS: Indication of the age of Cognac, Armagnac and Calvados.
 This quality, more mainstream than the VSOP or the XO is most commonly used in cocktails.

 Williams: A type of pear, which is used in the wonderful tasting Poire Williams brandy.

 Worcester sauce: A powerful emulsion of extracts of meat, molasses, anchovies, garlic and spring onions.
 Used to enhance the taste in many cocktails.

 Xeres or sherry: From Spain originating wines, of which the fermentation is stopped by adding spirits.
-There are many kinds, from dry (fino, Amontillado, manzanila) too sweet (oloroso, amoroso).
+There are many kinds, from dry (fino, Amontillado, manzanilla) too sweet (oloroso, Amoroso).